-In January 2011, the Foundation, in partnership with Averett University of Danville (Averett), a third party unrelated to the Foundation, entered into a lease agreement which met the criteria for treatment as a capital lease by the Foundation, for a building in Danville, VA, which the Foundation uses for its office space.
+In January 2011, the Foundation, in partnership with Averett University of Danville (Averett), a third party unrelated to the Foundation, entered into a lease agreement for a building in Danville, VA, which the Foundation uses for its office space.
+This lease met the criteria for treatment as a capital lease (as of January 1, 2022, upon the adoption of ASC 842, Leases, termed a financing lease).

-The lease was effective January 1, 2011 and has a ten year term with an option to renew for an additional ten years which the Foundation has done.
+The lease was effective January 1, 2011 and has a ten-year term with an option to renew for an additional ten years which the Foundation has done.
 The lease also affords the Foundation or Averett the right to purchase the property at any time for the remaining unpaid balance of the lessor's loan covering the building.
 If either or both the Foundation and Averett remain tenants for the full twenty year possible term of the lease and the lessor's loan is fully paid, either the Foundation, Averett or both will have the right to purchase the property for \$10.